keithadavidson/ansible-mezzanine/README.md

     ansible-playbook -i inventory/ec2.py site.yml --extra-vars='pipeline_env=stage' --tags app

+To deploy both the Mezzanine and API applications use the `--tags deploy`, this is equivalent to `app,api`

+    ansible-playbook -i inventory/ec2.py site.yml --extra-vars='pipeline_env=stage' --tags app

 # TODOs:

 - integration with CI to spin-up Jenkins (slaves) for automated test runs.
 - use sparse checkout for git source transfer to nodes
+- add backup and restore for DB deployments